Mod 1 Manoeuvres Guide: All 8 Explained (UK 2026)

 The big trap here is that some candidates rush the wheeling section because they want to start the riding.
 Examiners notice if you wrestle the bike rather than walk it confidently.
 Take your time, keep both hands on the bars, and lift the stand fully before you move.

 You ride at walking pace alongside the examiner from one end of the manoeuvring area to the other.
 The distance is short, often only 10 to 15 metres.
 You must keep your foot off the floor for the entire stretch.
-Speed is around 5 km/h, which feels glacial on a 600cc bike.
+Walking pace is around 3 mph, which feels glacial on a 600cc bike.

 The technique is heavy clutch slip with a steady throttle.
 You ride the friction zone, with revs around 1500 to 2000 rpm, and use the rear brake to stabilise the bike.
 Looking up and far ahead is the trick.
 Riders who look at the front wheel always wobble and put a foot down within three seconds.

 Five cones are placed in a straight line, around 4.5 metres apart.
 You weave through them, alternating left and right around each cone.
-Speed should be around 15 to 20 km/h, fast enough to commit to a lean but slow enough to stay in control.
-Missing or hitting a cone is a fail.
+Most training schools recommend around 10 to 12 mph (15 to 20 km/h), fast enough to commit to a lean but slow enough to stay in control.
+There is no DVSA-mandated speed for the slalom; missing or hitting a cone is what counts as a fail.

 The detailed slalom guide breaks down body position and line.
 The headline tip is to look two cones ahead, not at the cone you are passing.
 Your bike follows your eyes.